 Free Trade Zones (FTZs) are designated areas in Singapore where the payment of duties and taxes (e.g. GST) are suspended when goods arrive in Singapore and are stored in the FTZ.
 Goods imported and stored in FTZs are considered as goods under customs control.
 Goods can be imported and sold or re-exported without the need to account for customs or excise duties or GST.

 FTZs are meant to support Singapore’s role as a centre for entrepot trading and transhipment activies.
+They offer free 72-hour storage for import/export of conventional and containerized cargo and 140-day free storage for transshipment/re-export cargo.
 The primary function is to facilitate the transshipment of overseas goods via Singapore, that is, goods placed temporarily in the FTZ before being loaded onto another ship or aircraft for export without requiring customs clearance.

 Under our GST regime, unless special schemes are applicable, GST is payable on the importation of goods into Singapore.
 Import GST is payable regardless of whether the importer is GST-registered or not.

 If goods are imported and stored in FTZs, import GST is suspended and no GST is payable.
 In addition, goods in FTZs may be supplied (bought and sold) many times before they are removed.
 To free businesses from the burden of having to account for GST on these multiple supplies of goods, such supplies (except for supplies of local goods in FTZs which remain taxable) are disregarded for GST purposes.